Master This Planned Gift: Donor-Advised Funds

 What is a Donor-Advised Fund?

 First a donor makes a tax-deductible donation to a DAF-sponsoring organization.
 Sponsoring organizations commonly include community foundations, 501(c)(3) nonprofits attached to financial institutions, and mission-based charities within a specific industry like education or the environment.
-DAF sponsors also define the kinds of charities they will support for grants from their fund, ranging from virtually any IRS approved nonprofit to a narrow focus of charities and charitable purposes for their grant gifts.
+DAF sponsors also define the kinds of charities they will support for grants from their fund, ranging from virtually any IRS-approved nonprofit to a narrow focus of charities and charitable purposes for their grant gifts.

-Donations can be made in cash or via various approved assets.
+DAF owners make donations in cash or via various approved assets.
 Depending on the sponsoring organization chosen, a minimum gift to establish a DAF may range from $100 to more than $100,000.

 When the donor is ready to recommend a grant to a charity, the sponsoring organization helps facilitate the donation by managing the compliance review of the charity and issuing the grant payment to the nonprofit.
 Generally, DAF sponsors will support grant requests to most 501(c)(3) nonprofits.